 Responsibilities of the Equipment Manager:

--Submitting an equipment inventory annually (May 29) to the Club Sports Director.
+· Submitting an equipment inventory annually (end of Spring Term) to the Club Sports Director.

--Ensuring that all club equipment is stored appropriately at the Rec.
-Center, West Gym, Stadium and
+· Ensuring that all club equipment is stored appropriately at the Rec.
+Center, West Gym, Stadium and Cowling.

 Responsibility of the Safety Officer.
 (Teams who travel/compete in Club Sport events/matches)

--Maintain a first aid kit, stocked sufficiently with supplies and this kit will be on hand at every club
+· Maintain a first aid kit, stocked sufficiently with supplies and this kit will be on hand at every club practice and competition.